JJC3321/Open-Source-Hunter/README.md

 ---

-Built with ❤️ using [CopilotKit](https://copilotkit.ai) and the GitHub Search API.
+Built with ❤️ using [CopilotKit](https://copilotkit.ai) and the Tavily API.